 Inflation explained

-Inflation is what happens when the government prints money out of thin air
+Inflation is what happens when the government

 More dollars in circulation means each dollar buys less.
 You feel it as higher prices and a paycheck that stretches less.
 The mechanism is simple.
 Supply expands faster than the things people are trying to buy.